-- There is not a binary and mutually-exclusive choice between “Agile” and “Waterfall” as many people have seemed to think and those two areas are actually complementary to each other rather than competitive.
+- There is not a binary and mutually-exclusive choice between “Agile” and “Waterfall” as many people have seemed to think.
+Those two areas are actually complementary to each other rather than competitive.

 Here’s a brief summary of my review of the Agile Practice Guide:

-- Overall, I think this document is well-written and really helps to close the gap between Agile and traditional plan-driven (aka predictive) project management; however, that is a huge gap and there is still a lot more work to be done to create a truly integrated project management approach.
+- Overall, I think this document is well-written and really helps to close the gap between Agile and traditional plan-driven project management.
+However, that is a huge gap and there is still a lot more work to be done to create a truly integrated project management approach.

 - Agile and traditional plan-driven project management are two very different ways of thinking and it will be very difficult to fully integrate the two.
 This is a great step in the right direction but it’s not the final step to close that gap.